tatsumoto-ren/tatsumoto-ren.github.io/blog/anki-japanese-support.md

 To install AUR packages, you can use [Trizen](https://github.com/trizen/trizen/blob/master/TRIZEN.md) or any other AUR helper.

-When Anki starts, AJT Japanese will try to use `/usr/lib/mecab/dic/mecab-ipadic-neologd` as a system `dicdir` for Mecab.
+If you install the `mecab-ipadic-neologd` AUR package, AJT Japanese will try to use `/usr/lib/mecab/dic/mecab-ipadic-neologd` as a system `dicdir` for Mecab when Anki starts.
-This directory is provided by `mecab-ipadic-neologd`.
+If neologd is not found in this directory, the add-on will try to search other directories on the hard drive.
-If the directory is not found, the add-on will fall back to the built-in dictionary, which is smaller (to fit on AnkiWeb).
+If the directory is not found, it will fall back to the built-in dictionary, which is smaller (to fit on AnkiWeb).

 ## Overview